User Guide

 What does this do?

-Provides comprehensive head-to-head analysis for NFL matchups throughout the season.
+Provides comprehensive head-to-head analysis for NFL and NBA matchups throughout the season.
 The worksheet combines team statistics, performance charts, and historical data in one interactive view.
-You can explore cumulative EPA trends, weekly offensive vs defensive performance, key player stats, head-to-head records, and common opponent comparisons for each matchup.
+For the NFL, you can explore cumulative EPA trends, weekly offensive vs defensive performance, key player stats, head-to-head records, and common opponent comparisons for each matchup.
+For the NBA, you can explore offensive and defensive net rating over time and one month trends

 Why is this useful?